 Once you have selected a good target for media advocacy, it is important to use media outlets that matter to the actor you are targeting.
 For example, if your target is a buyer with a retail brand in the United States, then the best media to reach out to will be popular American newspapers, radio and television.
-If your target is an international development bank or a commercial bank, try to pitch the story to journalists who work for a media outlet that covers financial and business news, such as the Financial Times.
+If your target is an international development bank or a commercial bank, try to pitch the story to journalists who work for a media outlet that covers financial and business news, such as Bloomberg or Financial Times.

 Timing is key

 One of the most important factors to consider when doing media advocacy is timing.
-If you are having a constructive dialogue with a company or are engaged in sensitive negotiations, it is probably not the right time to criticize that actor in the press.
+If you are having a constructive dialogue with a company or are engaged in sensitive negotiations, it is probably not the right time to criticize them in the press.
 That does not mean you should never do media advocacy when you are engaged in dialogue with a company.
 If the company isn’t doing what you want it to do or is causing unreasonable delays, and you sense that it needs to feel more pressure, then media advocacy might be effective at this point.

 If you are supporting a community in a formal mediation process, you may be asked to agree to certain “ground rules.”
 These might include refraining from talking to the media throughout the process, so that both parties will feel that they can communicate more freely to try to reach an agreement.
 If the other party seems to genuinely want to reach an agreement that the community will be satisfied with, it is probably worth agreeing to this condition.
-Sometimes you can use this as a bargaining chip and say that you will agree to refrain from talking to the media if the company agrees to take certain actions immediately, such as committing to a moratorium on (suspending or stopping) harmful activities, such as clearing a forest.
+Sometimes you can use this as a bargaining chip and say that you will agree to refrain from talking to the media if the company agrees to take certain actions immediately, such as committing to a moratorium on (suspending or stopping) harmful activities, such as clearing land.
 If you engage in media advocacy during mediation, the danger is that the other party will walk away from the negotiations.
 Assess this risk carefully and decide whether the other party needs to feel the pressure of negative publicity in order to stop harmful activities and negotiate fairly.